RFK Jr to drop out of presidential race by end of week, sources say

 Editor

-Independent presidential candidate Robert F Kennedy Jr is planning on dropping out of the race by the end of this week, sources tell ABC News.
+Independent presidential candidate Robert F Kennedy Jr is planning to drop out of the 2024 race by the end of this week, sources tell ABC News.

-The outlet reported on Wednesday that Kennedy is leaning towards possibly backing former President Donald Trump, but those familiar with the candidate’s thinking noted that the decision could still change.
+The outlet reported on Wednesday that Kennedy is leaning towards backing former President Donald Trump, but those familiar with the candidate’s thinking noted that could still change.

-One source told ABC that Kennedy is working to finalize his decision quickly in an attempt to lessen the Democrats’ momentum from their convention.
+One source told ABC that Kennedy is working to finalize his decision quickly in hopes of quashing some of the Democrats’ momentum from their convention in Chicago.

-Kennedy is set to make a speech on Friday in Phoenix, Arizona about the “path forward” for his campaign.
-Trump is scheduled to host an event on Friday night in the Phoenix suburb of Glendale.
+Kennedy is set to make a speech on Friday in Phoenix, Arizona, about the “path forward” for his campaign.
+Meanwhile, Trump is scheduled to host an event on Friday night in the Phoenix suburb of Glendale.

-The independent’s running mate Nicole Shanahan said on a podcast on Tuesday that the campaign was considering two options – to remain in the race and “risk” a victory for Vice President Kamala Harris or leave the race and “join forces” with Trump and his running mate, Ohio Senator JD Vance.
+News of the speech comes after the independent’s running mate, Nicole Shanahan, said on a podcast on Tuesday that the campaign was considering two options: remaining in the race, which could “risk” a victory for Vice President Kamala Harris, or leaving the race to “join forces” with Trump.

 “I haven’t spoken to RFK personally, but I know there’s been a lot of communication back and forth between RFK, between the campaign, between this campaign,” Vance told NBC.